Skip to content

 Common Discipline Guidelines

-1. Stop loss usage - Trading without stops is generally considered high-risk
+1. Stop loss usage - Operating without stops is generally considered high-risk

-2. Stop management - Moving stops toward entry increases risk; trailing in profit is more common
+2. Stop management - Moving stops toward setup price increases risk; trailing in profit is more common

-3. Position sizing after losses - Increasing size after losses (revenge trading) often leads to larger losses
+3. Position sizing after losses - Increasing size after losses (revenge behavior) often leads to larger losses

-4. Break patterns - Many traders take breaks after 2 losing trades to maintain clarity
+4. Break patterns - Users commonly take breaks after 2 consecutive losses to maintain clarity

-5. Emotional trading - Trading while angry, stressed, or tired is associated with poor decision-making
+5. Emotional decisions - Acting while angry, stressed, or tired is associated with poor decision-making

 Common Psychological Traps